aadish-25/random-fun-projects/README.md

    - Each project lives in its own folder at the root.
    - Open the folder and follow the instructions in its own README (if available).

-## How to Add a Project

-1. Create a new folder under the root directory.
-2. Add your project files (code, README, config, etc.).
-3. Update this README to list your new project (optional).

 ## Contributing